eclipsesource/jsonforms/MIGRATION.md

 ### Removal of Class Components in React Material

-All React Material class components were refactored to functonal components.
+All React Material class components were refactored to functional components.
 Please check whether you extended any of our base renderers in your adaptation.

 ## Migrating to JSON Forms 2.5 for Angular users